cfrBernard/ASCII-Tree-Project/README.md

 python -m treefy
 ```

-- Select your root directory in the UI.
+- Import your root directory in the UI.
 - Use the main view to select/deselect files or directories.
 - Adjust depth to control how deep the tree goes.
 - Export to .txt when you're ready.